ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

   nudges ComfyUI’s attention kernels into smaller chunks; wiring this in as an automatic fallback keeps the full-scene conditioning intact while stretching sampling time to fit tight memory budgets.
+- When running beyond a model's native training resolution, enabling the dilated refinement pass reliably suppresses the over-sharp "hallucinated pore" detail by re-sampling a low-pass-filtered latent before blending it back.
 - When running tests outside ComfyUI we must hydrate comprehensive stubs for `comfy.utils` and `comfy.model_management` (including VRAM controls and samplers) so the node module imports successfully without ComfyUI’s runtime.